Pumpkin seeds vs Walnuts - In-Depth Nutrition Comparison

 Other research suggests that the lignans in pumpkin seeds may play an essential role in preventing and treating breast cancer .

-Eating walnuts can be beneficial to your gut health and the health of your microbiota.
-A daily intake of 43 grams of walnuts can increase beneficial bacteria, including those that produce butyrate, a fat that promotes gut health .
+Eating walnuts can be beneficial to your gut microbiota and promote gut health.
+A daily intake of 43 grams of walnuts can increase beneficial bacteria, including those that produce butyric acid, a fatty acid that promotes gut health .

 Walnuts contain amino acids and powerful antioxidants that have anti-inflammatory properties.
 According to several studies, including walnuts in your diet may improve cognitive function and lower your risk of developing mild cognitive impairment and Alzheimer's .